Student ID Action Project

 All areas involved with student identification will be affected when the system is changed.
 Also, the project will ultimately reduce the number of student office visits for services.
 Employees providing student services will benefit because more business can be conducted privately and routinely online.

 Critical processes include advising, registration, scheduling, financial aid, admissions, student services, and any areas involving student identification.
 Since the student identification number will replace SS numbers, all student records will reflect the new numbering system.
-Because NMU is already a laptop university, the student web site will not significantly affect many critical processes; it is the students who will benefit from it.
+Because NMU is already a mobile university, the student web site will not significantly affect many critical processes; it is the students who will benefit from it.

 Surveys will be made after the system is in place to secure feedback for improvements.
 It will probably take about a year once the system is in place to secure feedback and tweak the process to make it as effective as possible.
 We will track whether most of the students are satisfied with this method of ID security and privacy and whether most of the students are satisfied with the services and information provided at the Web site.
 “Satisfaction” bench marks will be established by the action project steering committee.